resonatecoop/stream/docs/stylesheets.md

 # Stylesheets

-We use `tachyons` with `sheetify` and `PostCSS`.
-Head over their docs for more informations.
+We use `tachyons` with `PostCSS`.
+Head over their docs for more information.

 ## See also

 - [@resonate/tachyons](/packages/tachyons) tachyons-custom fork
-- [sheetify](https://github.com/stackcss/sheetify) Modular CSS bundler for browserify
 - [PostCSS](https://github.com/postcss/postcss) Transforming styles with JS plugins